 Editor: Modify the text in P2039L60-64 as follows:

-A beam tracking responder that receives a PPDU(#1379) with the Beam Tracking Request field in the PHY header equal to 1 (corresponding to the BEAM_TRACKING_REQUEST parameter in the RXVECTOR set to Beam Track Requested) and the PPDU Type(#1379) field in the PHY header equal to 0 (corresponding to PPDU-TYPE(#1379) field in the RXVECTOR set to TRN-R-PACKET) shall follow the rules described in
+A beam tracking responder that receives a PPDU(#1379) with the BEAM_TRACKING_REQUEST parameter in the RXVECTOR set to Beam Track Requested and the PPDU-TYPE(#1379) field in the RXVECTOR set to TRN-R-PACKET shall follow the rules described in

 Editor: Modify the text in P2040L22-34 as follows:

-A beam tracking initiator may also request a beam tracking responder to perform receive beam tracking by settingbin the PHY header of a transmitted PPDU(#1379), the Beam Tracking Request field to 0, the Training Length field to a nonzero value, the PPDU Type(#1379) field to 0, and append an AGC field and TRN-R subfields to the transmitted PPDU(#1379).
+A beam tracking initiator may also request a beam tracking responder to perform receive beam tracking by setting the TXVECTOR parameter BEAM_TRACKING_REQUEST to beam tracking not requested, the TRN-LEN to a non zero value, the PPDU-TYPE to TRN-R-PACKET, and append an AGC field and TRN-R subfields to the transmitted PPDU(#1379).

-A beam tracking responder that receives a PPDU(#1379) with the Beam Tracking Request field in the PHY header equal to 0, the Training Length field in the PHY header equal to a nonzero value and the PPDU Type(#1379) field in the PHY header equal to ,0 shall follow the rules described in 20.9.2.2 (Beam refinement) and may use the beam refinement AGC field and TRN-R subfields appended to the received PPDU(#1379) to perform receive beam training.
+A beam tracking responder that receives a PPDU(#1379) with the BEAM_TRACKING_REQUEST parameter in the RXVECTOR equal to beam tracking not requested, the TRN-LEN parameter in RXVECTOR set to a nonzero value and the PPDU-TYPE(#1379) parameter in the RXVECTOR set to TRN-R-PACKET, shall follow the rules described in 20.9.2.2 (Beam refinement) and may use the beam refinement AGC field and TRN-R subfields appended to the received PPDU(#1379) to perform receive beam training.